eMedicine Specialties > Physical Medicine and Rehabilitation > Upper Limb Musculoskeletal Conditions

 Begin rehabilitation during conservative management of the biceps rupture, with a complete examination of the limb to identify coexisting injuries or complicating factors that may affect treatment.
 Rest the affected joint in the acute stage, with or without soft immobilization.
 Control swelling with cold modalities (eg, cold packs, ice massage, hydrotherapy, specialized cold compression units) and treat inflammation with nonsteroidal anti-inflammatory drugs (NSAIDs), barring contraindications.

 Early evaluation and treatment by occupational therapy resemble strategies used in rotator cuff repairs.
 Emphasize preservation of full ROM at the shoulder, elbow, wrist, and hand, with a gradual increase in weight bearing.
-Codman pendulum exercises often may be the first step, followed by more functional activities as they are tolerated.
+Codman pendulum exercises may often be the first step, followed by more functional activities as they are tolerated.

 Surgical Intervention